JOURNEY IN THE MAKING

 Big Loop Bikes is our bike refurbishment social enterprise.
 We set it up in 2017, based on an idea that students at Queen’s University Belfast (QUB) and students in Hydebank Secure College came up with, and with financial and practical support from the Big Lottery, QUB and the Prison Service.

-So far, Big Loop Bikes has operated in a workshop within Hydebank College, using staff and community volunteers to teach students skills in bike repair and management.
+Initially, Big Loop Bikes operated in a workshop within Hydebank College, using staff and community volunteers to teach students skills in bike repair and management.

-The bikes we have refurbished and sold are donated to us by individuals, by the Police Service, and by universities, or are diverted by us from landfill sites.
-Once refurbished and signed off by qualified bike mechanics, we have been selling them at pop up shops in the community.
+We collected unwanted bikes in the community - donated to us by individuals, by the Police Service, and by universities, or diverted by us from landfill sites - and once signed off by qualified bike mechanics, we sold them at pop up shops in the community.

-We'll still operate a workshop within Hydebank College, but our community-based workshop will allow us to provide Turnaround’s transitional support model in which people working with us before release can continue to work with us afterwards, providing a framework of engagement and support as they transition out of custody.
+We'll still operate a workshop within Hydebank College, but these community-based workshops will allow us to provide Turnaround’s transitional support model in which people working with us before release can continue to work with us afterwards, providing a framework of engagement and support as they transition out of custody.

 BIG LOOP MOVEMENT...